A$AP Rocky found guilty in Swedish assault case, but won't serve more jail time

-STOCKHOLM, Sweden — A Swedish court ruled Wednesday that American rapper A$AP Rocky is guilty of assault for his role in a June 30 street brawl in Stockholm.
+STOCKHOLM, Sweden — A Swedish court on Wednesday found American rapper A$AP Rocky guilty of assault for his role in a June 30 street brawl in Stockholm that drew the close attention of U.S. President Donald Trump.

-However, the rapper will not serve any more jail time.
-Instead, the court ordered him to pay damages to the victim and gave him a suspended sentence.
+Though the 30-year-old rapper, whose real name is Rakim Mayers, and his two bodyguards were found to have hit and kicked the victim during the brawl, the three defendants did not face the prospect of an immediate prison term and did not have to attend the verdict by the Stockholm District Court.

+The court did sentence the three to "conditional sentences," which means they face no prison sentence in Sweden unless they commit a similar offense in the country again.

+The three, who were released Aug.
+2 pending the verdict and returned to the U.S., have been ordered to a pay a total of 12,500 kronor ($1,310) in compensation to the victim.

-The artist, whose real name is Rakim Mayers, earlier pleaded self-defense and said he had tried to avoid a confrontation with two men who he said were persistently following his entourage.
-One of them picked a fight with one of Mayers' bodyguards, the rapper told the Stockholm District Court.
+The artist had pleaded self-defense and said he had tried to avoid a confrontation with the two men who he claimed were persistently following his entourage.
+One of them picked a fight with one of Mayers' two bodyguards, the rapper told during the court proceedings.

-The 30-year-old rapper and his two bodyguards were released Aug.
-2 pending the verdict.
-All three have returned to the United States and were not legally obliged to be present in Stockholm.

-Mayers told the court that 19-year-old Mustafa Jafari and his friend refused to leave the entourage alone despite several appeals, and claimed they appeared to be under the influence of drugs.
+The court said the defendants "were not in a situation where they were entitled to self-defense."

 RELATED: Freed from Swedish jail, rapper A$AP Rocky lands in US